 - To comply with the mandated federal requirement to post specific laws Government Docs (an employment law news blog) advices remote employers to set up an employee handbook that is electronically distributed as well as the use of other electronic communications to disseminate legal law information.
 To be compliant, remote workers must have access and remote employers must use electronic communication to direct their remote workers regularly.
 As with ‘in person’, ‘in office’ federal requirements for legal labor law postings, the electronic posting must be located in a conspicuous place.

-- To refrain from running afoul of labor laws related to work time, clocked time, and overtime hours when employees work remotely, the Department of Labor has issued guidance to indicate that the remote employer must take reasonable diligence to inquire about unscheduled working hours.
+- To refrain from running afoul of labor laws related to work time, clocked time, and overtime hours when employees working virtually, the Department of Labor has issued guidance to indicate that the remote employer must take reasonable diligence to inquire about unscheduled working hours.
 Therefore, Government Documents suggests that remote employers should develop a tracking process for documenting this time.

 - To adhere to the federal requirement to give notice to employees when there is a qualifying event related to health and sick leave, Government Documents advises remote employers to recognize that remote employees are still eligible for the benefits and rights afforded under the Family Medical Leave Act even if they work offsite.
 In fact, a remote worker’s home is technically not considered the legal worksite.
 Rather, the work site is still the location of which the remote worker reports.
 Therefore, those remote workers working from home, working from anywhere and tele-commuting may still be eligible for family and medical leave benefits.